DOMjudge/domjudge/doc/manual/install-judgehost.rst

 DOMjudge uses Linux Control Groups or *cgroups* for process isolation in the judgedaemon.
-Linux cgroups give more accurate measurement of actually allocated memory than traditional resource limits (which is helpful with interpreters like Java that reserve but not actually use lots of memory).
+Linux cgroups give more accurate measurement of actually allocated memory than traditional resource limits (which is helpful with interpreters like Java that reserve but do not actually use lots of memory).
 Also, cgroups are used to restrict network access so no separate measures are necessary, and they allow running :ref:`multiple judgedaemons <multiple-judgedaemons>`